 Rich, creamy, and delicious.
 Few people realize the amazing flavor that can be achieved by using cultured buttermilk to make ice cream.
 This simple recipe can be enhanced with your favorite fruits or other toppings.

 - 1 cup fresh cream

 - Combine all ingredients in a large bowl or plastic container with a lid.
-Place the covered container into the fridge to chill the buttermilk mixture for 3 hours.
+Place the covered container into the refrigerator to chill the buttermilk mixture for 3 hours.

 - Pack ice cream into a 1-quart lidded container.
 Cover with plastic wrap, pressing it onto the surface of the ice cream.
-Place the ice cream into the freezer and leave until fully set, about 5 to 6 hours, or overnight.
+Place the ice cream into the freezer and leave until fully set, about 5-6 hours, or overnight.

 - If you do not have an ice-cream maker, ice cream can be made in nested plastic bags.
 Read our article on Cultured Ice Cream for specific instructions.